The Springfield Municipal Opera Announces 2020 Season

 Matilda comes to The Muni stage for the first time this summer.
 Matilda is based on the novel by Roald Dahl and features a little girl who takes a stand to shape her own destiny.
 Matilda will be directed by Laurie Barnes, who last directed Little Shop of Horrors for The Muni in 2018.
 “Matilda is a little girl who finds strength to ‘change her story’ even though her family doesn’t support her,” said Barnes.
 “Along the way she is able to empower the children and adults around her.”
 Matilda was adapted by Dennis Kelly, with music and lyrics by Tim Minchin.

-Those interested in auditioning are encouraged to attend the 2019 Audition Workshop on Feb.
-15 at the Hoogland Center for the Arts; the children’s session will begin at 10:00 a.m. and the adults’ at 1:00 p.m.
+Those interested in auditioning are encouraged to attend the 2020 Audition Workshop on Feb.
+15 at the Hoogland Center for the Arts at 10:00 a.m.
 Directors and staff from all four shows will be on hand to discuss casting requirements and answer questions.